Mental Toughness in Youth Soccer Isn't What You Think

 The focus to block out distractions

-The confidence to trust yourself in big moments
+The confidence to trust themselves in big moments

-These skills transfer to literally every area of your life.
+These skills transfer to literally every area of their life.

 It’s a Skill, Not a Personality Trait

-Here’s the best news: you’re not born with mental toughness or without it.
+Here’s the best news for parents: your child isn’t born with mental toughness or without it.

-It’s not a personality trait that some people have and others don’t.
+It’s not a fixed personality trait that some kids have and others don’t.

 It’s a skill.
-Which means you can develop it.
+Which means your child can develop it.

-Some people might start with certain advantages.
+Some kids might start with certain advantages.
 Maybe they grew up in an environment that taught them resilience early.
-Maybe they had experiences that forced them to be tough.
+Maybe they’ve had experiences that built toughness naturally.

-But that doesn’t mean you can’t build it yourself, starting right now.
+But that doesn’t mean your child can’t build it themselves, starting right now.

 How Mental Toughness Actually Develops

-You don’t get mentally tough by reading about it or thinking about it.
-You get mentally tough by putting yourself in challenging situations and learning to handle them.
+Your child doesn’t get mentally tough by reading about it or thinking about it.
+They get mentally tough by putting themselves in challenging situations and learning to handle them.

-Every time you push through a hard workout when you wanted to quit, you’re building mental toughness.
+Every time they push through a hard training session when they wanted to quit, they’re building mental toughness.

-Every time you step up in a pressure moment instead of hiding from it, you’re building mental toughness.
+Every time they step up in a pressure moment instead of hiding from it, they’re building mental toughness.

-Every time you bounce back from a bad game instead of spiraling, you’re building mental toughness.
+Every time they bounce back from a poor match instead of spiraling, they’re building mental toughness.

 It’s built in small moments, over and over again.